apache/doris-website/docs/table-design/data-partitioning/dynamic-partitioning.md

   Whether to enable the dynamic partition feature.
 Can be specified as `TRUE` or` FALSE`.
 If not filled, the default is `TRUE`.
 If it is `FALSE`, Doris will ignore the dynamic partitioning rules of the table.

+- `dynamic_partition.create_method`

+  Whether partition creation is taken over by dynamic or auto partition.
+The default is `SCHEDULE`, which means dynamic partition creation.
+When auto partition is enabled at the same time, you must manually specify this item as `AUTO`, at this time, dynamic partition no longer creates partitions for the table, which is taken over by the auto partition function.

 - `dynamic_partition.time_unit`(required parameters)

   The unit for dynamic partition scheduling.
 Can be specified as `HOUR`,`DAY`,` WEEK`, `MONTH` and `YEAR`, means to create or delete partitions by hour, day, week, month and year, respectively.